mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton/_index.md

 ## 7 Installing Triggers{#installing-triggers}

 {{% alert color="info" %}}
-Installing triggers is the same for both connected and air-gapped environments.
+Installing triggers is the same for both non air-gapped and air-gapped environments.
 {{% /alert %}}

 Standard triggers provide HTTP services to trigger (run) pipelines like create-app-pipeline, configure-app-pipeline, and delete-app-pipeline to manage app environments.